michaeledwards0/Enterprise-Azure-AI-Infrastructure/docs/02-network-architecture.md

 3. Under **Exclusions**, add the Bastion public IP's full resource path (`<subscription>/rg-secure-ai-prod/pip-bastion`) — this is a name-based path, not an internal object ID, so recreating the IP under the identical name will continue matching this exclusion in future sessions without needing to update the policy again
 4. **Review + create** → **Create**

+📸 **Screenshot to capture:** Policy assignment confirming the deny-public-IP rule scoped to the resource group, including the exclusion.

 ### Section 9: Testing & Validation